dani-capellan/pTB_LungRegionExtractor/README.md

     nnUNet_install_pretrained_model_from_zip ./nnunet_weights/pTB_nnunet_model_LAT.zip
     ```

-**Important: Please restart your bash/terminal after these steps, otherwise the environment variables may not be loaded properly.**
+**Important: Please restart your bash/terminal after these steps, otherwise the environment variables may not be loaded properly.
+For the Minimal Working Example (MWE) to work, steps 3 and 4 are required.**

 ## Usage